tokenized/tokenized-sdk-example-react/README.md

 - The
   [Tokenized JavaScript SDK for React](https://www.npmjs.com/package/@tokenized/sdk-react-private).
-- [Webpack](https://webpack.js.org) is used to build a release bundle.
+- [Webpack](https://webpack.js.org) is used to bundle the application’s code and resources to run in the browser.
-- [Babel](https://babeljs.io) transpiles JavaScript to a form understood by the browser
+- [Babel](https://babeljs.io) transpiles JavaScript to a form understood by the browser.
 - [React Router](https://reactrouter.com) manages page navigation and the app’s URL structure.
 - [Redux Toolkit](https://redux-toolkit.js.org/) is used for some minimal